-An Underlying Fund's investments in auction rate securities of closed-end funds are subject to the limitations prescribed by the Act.
-An Underlying Fund will indirectly bear its proportionate share of any management and other fees paid by such closed-end funds in addition to the advisory fees payable directly by the Underlying Funds.
+The Strategic Factor Allocation Fund's investments in auction rate securities of closed-end funds are subject to the limitations prescribed by the Act.
+The Fund will indirectly bear its proportionate share of any management and other fees paid by such closed-end funds in addition to the advisory fees payable directly by the Fund.

 Other Types of Municipal Securities.
-Other types of Municipal Securities in which certain of the Underlying Funds may invest include municipal notes, tax-exempt commercial paper, pre-refunded municipal bonds, industrial development bonds, tender option bonds and insured municipal obligations.
+Other types of Municipal Securities in which the Strategic Factor Allocation Fund may invest include municipal notes, tax-exempt commercial paper, pre-refunded municipal bonds, industrial development bonds, tender option bonds and insured municipal obligations.